pinei/edgyR-pi/README.md

     -   NVIDIA drivers, compilers, libraries, and applications that can use the Jetson hardware.

-    Because JetPack includes the NVIDIA Docker runtime, it can run all of the images in the [NVIDIA NGC L4T container catalog](https://ngc.nvidia.com/catalog/containers?orderBy=scoreDESC&pageNumber=0&query=L4T&quickFilter=containers&filters= "NVIDIA NGC container catalog")
+    Because JetPack includes the NVIDIA Docker runtime, it can run any image in the [NVIDIA NGC L4T container catalog](https://ngc.nvidia.com/catalog/containers?orderBy=scoreDESC&pageNumber=0&query=L4T&quickFilter=containers&filters= "NVIDIA NGC container catalog")
-    (for security, link opens in a new window).
+    (link may open in a new window for security) that is compatible with your Jetson.

 3.  ***If you're a Python programmer, or an R programmer that can live with `R version 3.4.4 (2018-03-15) -- "Someone to Lean On"` and